Fetch as Googlebot – Failed

 - The problem is not with Googlebot or the fetch as Googlebot feature.

-- If your host is being particularly unhelpful, you could add the host as a verified owner is webmaster tools for your domain.
+- If your host is being particularly unhelpful, you could add the host as a verified owner in Search Console (a.k.a.
+Webmaster Tools) for your domain.
 That way, they could log in themselves and see the failures.
 (Remember to unverify them should you need to move)

 - Look in your server logs files, the access logs for evidence of Googlebot crawls and error logs too.